NieR-Rein-Guide/nier-rein-research/nier-rein-code-diff/README.md

 # nier-rein-code-diff
-<b>This tool is meant for internal research and is not designed to be easily understandable.<b>
+<b>This tool is meant for internal research and is not designed to be easily understandable.</b>

 This tool creates a difference between a dump.cs by Il2CppDumper of the game and the DarkMasterMemoryDatabase class implemented in nier-rein-api.